Devops-tools-projects/Mark-3-Networking/net-proj-1/day-2/README.md

 ## IP Addressing (IPV4):
 Lets take an example IP address.
 This Format of an IP is called Dotted-decimal Notatoin(4 x 0-255).
 These are 4 decimal Numbers from 0-255 divided by "."
 IP are mostly divided into two parts.
+IP address needs to be unique in both the local and global setup to avoid any issues.

             133.33.3.7